MakersFunDuck/Verigo-thermometer/README.md

 Architecture:
-The firmware will be designed using the C programming language and will be based on the Texas Instruments BLE-Stack SDK for the cc2541 MCU.
-A new firmware has been written for Si705 temperature sensor.
+The firmware designed using the C programming language and will be based on the Texas Instruments BLE-Stack SDK for the cc2541 MCU.
+A new driver has been written for Si705 temperature sensor.

 The firmware designed to run on low-power mode when not in use and wake up periodically to measure temperature data.